 Thoroughly inspecting or surveying a new home is an essential step for buyers – and it’s key to do it before you sign any paperwork.
-Knowing as much information about the current condition of the property saves you from making bad investments.
+Knowing as much information about the property's current condition saves you from making bad investments.

 However, it’s not always easy to spot defects or snags, especially if you’re not an expert yourself.
-For a lot of buyers, it makes sense to hire a professional surveyor to perform the inspection.
+For many buyers, hiring a professional surveyor to perform the inspection makes sense.
 Depending on the size of the property, this could set you back as much as £600.
 If money is tight, or you’re confident that you have the necessary skills, you can carry out the inspection yourself.

 In this article, we answer important questions about the inspection of log houses and show you how you can use the following inspection checklist to give yourself a quick overview of the overall condition of the building.

 No building – whether it’s a new build or an older home – is entirely without snags and defects.

 The most frequently cited snags include leaking pipes, faulty guttering and damage to brickwork.
 Left unresolved, these can cause bigger problems over time.

 The problems and defects that occur aren’t necessarily violations of building codes.
 Not all snags are so major that you decide not to buy a house.
 Basically, a defect is said to exist if the actual condition deviates from the originally agreed construction work.
 If something is broken, if it doesn’t work as it should, or if it’s poor quality workmanship, you might want to note it down as a snag.

 This means that even a broken light switch or a leaky window can constitute a defect.

 What would an expert surveyor do?

 An expert surveyor will visit the property you’re moving into and conduct a thorough inspection from top to bottom.
 They might bring specialist equipment with them to conduct aerial photography, thermal imagery and laser measuring.